CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 One of Gilgamesh's adventures involves link(https://web.archive.org/web/20060206220555/http://alexm.here.ru/mirrors/www.enteract.com/jwalz/Eliade/159.html)[becoming afraid of death and seeking immortality].

-Another popular genre is of heroes attempting to avert prophesied deaths.
+A popular sub-genre is of heroes attempting to avert prophesied deaths.
 Oedipus is a classic, but the story of Achilles in The Illiad is probably just as old.
-I'm interested to know what the oldest example of this genre.
+I'm interested to know what the oldest example of this genre is.
 There's link(https://origin.web.fordham.edu/halsall/ancient/1100egyptmagic.asp)[this 20th dynasty story] about prince Naneferkaptah getting cursed for stealing a god's book.
-I'm not sure this one counts though, because although sister-wife and son die seemingly by accident, this happens because of the actively angry Throth and Ra.
+I'm not sure this one counts though, because although his sister-wife and son die seemingly by fate, this happens because of the actively angry Throth and Ra.

-In the modern day these questions are dealt with quantitatively.
-It's hard to make any big life decision without someone talking about average life expectancy.
+Since the scientific revolution, these questions have been dealt with dealt with quantitatively.

-I suspect that visualizations of life expectancy is likewise very old, though I don't know of any examples.
+I suspect that visualizations of life expectancy are likewise very old, though I don't know of any examples.
 There's link(https://en.wikipedia.org/wiki/File:Nightingale-mortality.jpg)[this famous diagram] of army fatalities by month between 1854 and 1856 (published in 1858), which doesn't quite fit but is interesting nonetheless.

 Visualizations of life and death are pretty common on the internet, especially on social media.
 I remember sharing this link(https://lifeboxes.neocities.org)["your life where one box equals one month"] link on facebook back in 2012.
-There are tons of these sorts of visualizations, where your life gets "shaded in" as it happens.
+There are tons of these sorts of things, where your life gets "shaded in" as it happens.

-In the realm of electronic clocks, there are products out there that predict or help visualize your death.
-By coincidence link(https://inqfactory.com/pages/death-clock)[this clock] was released as part of a viral video just a couple days ago.
+In the realm of electronic clocks, there are products out there that help visualize your lifespan.
+By coincidence link(https://inqfactory.com/pages/death-clock)[this clock] was released as part of a viral video just a couple weeks ago.

 Even in the realm of bespoke hobby electronics art pieces there are examples. link(https://learn.adafruit.com/mindfulness-clock-of-doom/)[Here's one by Adafruit], and link(https://github.com/adamtait/ArduinoDeathClock)[here's one of the many, many examples on github].

 In these last 3 examples, your supposed death date is fixed.
 They give you a sense of averages, but not of the whole probability distribution.
-In reality the mortality standard variation is huge: 18 years for males according to the data I'm using.
+In reality the mortality standard devation is huge: 18 years for males according to the data I'm using.

 This last one doesn't really fit, but I can't leave it out.
 I listened to link(https://sphinx.acast.com/themagnusarchives/mag70-bookofthedead/media.mp3)[this episode] of the horror podcast The Magnus Archives years ago.
-There's probably some amount of inspiration taken from this story.
+I just liked it, and it fits with this project thematically.

 # The build